Skip to main content

 The Mediterranean diet is characterized by its high intake of fruits, vegetables, whole grains, legumes, nuts, and seeds, with olive oil as the primary source of fat.
 It includes moderate consumption of fish and poultry and limited intake of red meat and dairy.
 This eating pattern is rich in anti-inflammatory compounds and monounsaturated fats, which have been shown to improve endothelial function and lower LDL cholesterol.

 The DASH diet was specifically designed to combat hypertension.
 It emphasizes fruits, vegetables, and low-fat dairy products and is low in saturated fat, total fat, and cholesterol.
 It also has a strong focus on reducing sodium intake.
-Clinical trials have demonstrated its effectiveness in lowering and LDL cholesterol.
+Clinical trials have demonstrated its effectiveness in lowering blood pressure and LDL cholesterol.

 How Do These Diets Mitigate Menopausal Risks?